anita-owens/Machine-Learning-R/README.md

       What can we do with this information?
 In other words, what do we tell product & sales teams?
       - Focus on optimizing product pages.
 Product pages usually have enough volume to do A/B testing (photos, copy, USP's etc.)
+      - Email marketing is important here.
+When we send emails to existing customers we should make sure the links point to a product page of interest.

 PROJECT 5: FACEBOOK PERFORMANCE - How do we engage with potential customers on Facebook?